tahsinAmin/pg-landing/README.md

 # How to have your image resized to what you want.

 # How to give a bg-black overlay over a cover image.

+# PAul George Right images doesn't work.
+Need to find solution to that.